Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: Numerical Experiments

-As seen in Figure \ref{fig:noteo3}, the regret decreases as the value $\text{a}$ increases.
-All regret curves, except for $\text{a} = 0.0625$, exhibit sub-linear growth, indicating that the curves may require more iterations to flatten, rather than su\-gges\-ting linear growth.
-In Table \ref{tab:Alg3}, we observe that as $\text{a}$ increases, the error decreases more quickly.
+As seen in Figure \ref{fig:noteo3}, the regret decreases as the value of $\text{a}$ increases.
+All regret curves, except for $\text{a} = 0.0625$, exhibit sub-linear growth, indicating that they may require more iterations to flatten rather than suggesting linear growth.
+In Table \ref{tab:Alg3}, we observe that, as $\text{a}$ increases, \cris{the gap $f_{t}(x_{t})-f_{t}(x^{*}_{*})$} decreases more quickly.
 However, the standard deviation remains consistent across different values of $\text{a}$.
-These results reinforce our findings regarding the impact of cumulative path variation on regret.
+These results reinforce our findings on the impact of cumulative path variation on regret.\\

 For the third experiment, we consider the function defined in \eqref{ex:f3}.
 We set $B_{t} \equiv 0$, $R = 10$, and $p = 50$.
-The parameters of the function $f_{t}$ are initialized as follows: $A_{0}$ is a positive definite matrix with norm $1$, and $a_{0}$ and $b_{0}$ are independently sampled from a standard normal distribution, then normalized to have a norm of $0.1$.
-For each $t \in [T]$, the parameters update according to the following recursions:
+The parameters of the function $f_{t}$ are initialized as follows: $A_{0}$ is a positive definite matrix with norm $1$, while $a_{0}$ and $b_{0}$ are independently sampled from a standard normal distribution and then normalized to have norm $0.1$.